AbsaOSS/pramen/README.md

 ```

 ### Transient tables in the metastore
+> This feature is experimental.
+Please, let know if there are any issues when using transient metastore table format.

 Transformers are useful as reusable components and for persisting intermediate reusable results.
 However, when splitting
 up the pipeline into small reusable components, it is not always desirable to persist intermediate results.
 This is
 solved by transient tables.
 You can define a table as transient in the metastore and it won't be persisted to a storage.